Zugdidi Municipality: Subdivisions of Zugdidi

 The municipality consists of 30 administrative communities (temi) with a total of 58 villages.
 There is one city, Zugdidi.

-Among the 58 villages in Zugdidi Municipality are: Kolkhida (village), Tchitatskari, Narazeni, Tsatskhvi, Darcheli, Rukhi, Urta, Sintsa, Didi nedzi, Jikhashkari, Qulishkari, Odishi (village), Kortskheli, Bashi, Didobera, Ergeta, Tkaia, Kakhati, Ganarjiis Mukhuri, Shamgona, Tsaishi, Abastumani, Chkhoria, Grigolishi, Riqe, Zeda etseri, Tchkaduashi, Ingiri, Akhalkakhati, Anaklia, Oktomberi, Orulu, Onaria, Orsantia, Akhalsopheli, Koki (village), Khurcha (village).
+Among the 58 villages in Zugdidi Municipality are: Alertkari, Kolkhida, Chitatskari, Narazeni, Tsatskhvi, Darcheli, Rukhi, Urta, Sintsa, Didi Nedzi, Jikhashkari, Qulishkari, Odishi, Kortskheli, Bashi, Didobera, Ergeta, Tkaia, Kakhati, Ganarjiis Mukhuri, Shamgona, Tsaishi, Abastumani, Chkhoria, Riqe, Zeda Etseri, Chkaduashi, Ingiri, Akhalkakhati, Anaklia, Oktomberi, Orulu, Onaria, Orsantia, Akhalsopheli, Koki, Khurcha.

 The city of Zugdidi was separated in 2014 from the municipality and was a so-called "self-governed" city (or kalaki).
 This administrative and governance reform was deemed too inefficient and expensive and was thus revoked in 2017.
 Since then, the city of Zugdidi has been part of the general municipality again.

 Population

 By the start of 2021 the population was determined at 99,542 people, a decline of 6% compared to the 2014 census.
 The city of Zugdidi lost 3% of its population in this period, and los its position of 6th largest city in Georgia to Poti.
 The population density of the municipality is 143.8 pd/sqkm.

 The population consists for 99.6% of Georgians, mainly Mingrelians.
-There are a few hundred Russians (0.2%) and smaller numbers of ethnic minorities such as Ukrainians, Bosha, Armenians, Assyrians, Abkhazians, Ossetes and Greeks.
+There are a few hundred Russians (0.2%) and smaller numbers of ethnic minorities such as Ukrainians, Bosha, Armenians, Assyrians, Abkhazians, Ossetians and Greeks.
 The vast majority of the population is Orthodox Christian (98%), while the only other religious minorities detected through the census are roughly 350 Jehovah's Witnesses who predominantly live in the city of Zugdidi, and a few dozen Muslims.

 The historic Zugdidi Uyezd, that existed until 1930 and contained the modern municipalities Tsalenjikha, Chkhorotsku and the majority of Khobi, had a population of 114,869 in 1897.